betoma/betoma/README.md

 </a>

 😄 Pronouns: she/her
-👯 I’m looking to collaborate with: a company doing NLP research for my master's thesis!
 💬 Ask me about right dislocation, Gricean maxims, or game-theoretic pragmatics
 📫 How to reach me: email me or message me on one of my above social media